LLNL/Abmarl/docs/src/gridworld.rst

 Abmarl provides a GridWorld Simulation Framework for setting up grid-based Agent Based Simulations, which can be connected to Reinforcement Learning algorithms through Abmarl's :ref:`AgentBasedSimulation <abs>` interface.
-The GridWorld Simulation Framework is a "grey box": we assume users have working knowledge of Python and object-oriented programming.
-Using the ref:`built in features <>` requires minimal knowledge, but extending them and creating new features requires more knowledge.
+The GridWorld Simulation Framework is a `grey box`: we assume users have working knowledge of Python and object-oriented programming.
+Using the :ref:`built in features <gridworld_built_in_features>` requires minimal knowledge, but extending them and creating new features requires more knowledge.
 In addition to the design documentation below, see the :ref:`GridWorld tutorials <>` for in-depth examples on using and extending the GridWorld Simulation Framework.